GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    > Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 (Phil.
 4:6-7)

-   - a.
-For instance, when we have fallen momentarily, a prayer of confession can restore our fellowship with Him (1 Jn.
+   - For instance, when we have fallen momentarily, a prayer of confession can restore our fellowship with Him (1 Jn.
 1:9), thereby, restoring the peace of God in our hearts.

-   - b.
-In this way, the lies of the devil that try to knock down the believers from their secure position (e.g., “You are not truly saved”) and a deceitful voice from the hurtful past (e.g., “God can no longer love me”) are thwarted.
+   - In this way, the lies of the devil that try to knock down the believers from their secure position (e.g., “You are not truly saved”) and a deceitful voice from the hurtful past (e.g., “God can no longer love me”) are thwarted.

 2. Boldness to separate.